Ensemble Learning for Heterogeneous Large Language Models with Deep Parallel Collaboration: Introduction

 \section{Introduction}

-With the scaling of model capacities and data volumes, generative large language models (LLMs) have shown impressive language understanding and generation abilities, shedding light for artificial general intelligence~\cite{zhao2023survey,openai2023gpt4,jiang2023mistral,touvron2023llama}.
+With the scaling of model capacities and data volumes, generative large language models (LLMs) have shown impressive language understanding and generation abilities, shedding light for artificial general intelligence~\citep{zhao2023survey,openai2023gpt4,jiang2023mistral,touvron2023llama1}.
 Due to diversities of data sources, model architectures, and training recipes, LLMs have different strengths and weaknesses in various tasks and cases.
 Therefore, recent research has explored the ensemble of LLMs to exploit the complementary potential~\citep{jiang-etal-2023-llm,lu2023routing}.

-Existing work employs a two-stage process for LLM ensemble, where each LLM first generates candidate answers independently, and then the final answer is derived by either selecting or fusing these candidates, corresponding to selection-based and fusion-based ensemble approaches.
-Selection-based ensemble leverages an extra trained reward model to score all candidates and select the best one~\citep{jiang-etal-2023-llm,wang2024fusing,shnitzer2024large,lu2023routing}, which fails to achieve collaboration between LLMs.
-Fusion-based ensemble trains a fusion model to generate a better answer according to all candidates~\citep{jiang-etal-2023-llm} or adopt the LLM to perform fusion~\citep{du2023improving}.
-However, these methods either pose a great challenge to the generalizability of the reward model and the fusion model or incur a non-trivial computation cost and inference latency for communication.
-Besides, existing research enables collaboration via conveying the textual responses between LLMs while ignoring the rich information (\eg confidence) in the inner representations.
+Existing methods can be categorized into selection-based and fusion-based ensembling.
+Selection-based ensembling selects the best candidate answer from all individual LLMs' answers using an additionally trained reward model~\citep{jiang-etal-2023-llm,wang2024fusing,shnitzer2024large,lu2023routing}.
+Fusion-based ensembling combines all candidate answers using a trained fusion model~\citep{jiang-etal-2023-llm}.
+However, these approaches inevitably face significant challenges in generalizing to unseen data distributions and base models.
+Besides, prior methods enable collaboration via conveying the textual responses between LLMs while ignoring the rich information (\eg confidence and alternative answers) in the internal representations.

-One ideal solution to this dilemma is prediction fusion~\citep{Bisk_Zellers_Le,garmash-monz-2016-ensemble}.
-For LLM ensemble, prediction fusion works at each decoding step, averaging the probability distributions from different LLMs to determine the generated token.
-This paradigm is not only training-free, making it more general, but also leverages the inner representations (\ie probability distributions) as communication media between LLMs.
-An essential assumption for prediction fusion is that the ensemble models share a common vocabulary.
-However, this assumption often does not hold due to the heterogeneity of LLMs caused by different vocabulary sizes and tokenizer models.
+An ideal solution to this issue is to apply the well-established technology of prediction fusion.~\citep{zhou2012ensemble,https://doi.org/10.1002/widm.1249,dong2020survey,garmash-monz-2016-ensemble}.
+For LLM ensemble, prediction fusion works at each decoding step, averaging the probability distributions from different LLMs to determine the next token.
+It could not only directly apply to the ensemble of any LLMs without extra parameter training, making it more general, but leverages the informative internal representations (\ie probability distributions) as communication media.
+Unfortunately, the vocabulary discrepancy between different LLMs makes it unfeasible to average the distributions due to token misalignment.